Alexeyov/Empire-at-War-Linux-Mod-Tool/README.md

   * Open a terminal in that location (usually right clicking in the file explorer should show the option) and type: ```bash EAWM_build.sh```
   * Change the permission of the file to be allowed to be run as a programm and double click on it (select to run in a terminal if the option shows up)
 * Wait and let it do it's thing.
-* Either because it completes all operations or something went wrong, you will see the following ```Press Enter to close this window...```
+* Either because it completes all operations or something went wrong, you will see the following ```Press Enter to finish the program...```
 * If everythign was fine, you now has a local mod and you will need to set your launch options with ```MODPATH=Mods/``` instead of ```STEAMMOD=```
 # Troubleshooting
 * Most problems will be related to some requirement that wasn't fullfiled